 Linhof Multifocus Optical Finder for 4×5:

 This is an extremely hand device.
-It covers lenses from 90 mm to 360 mm, and allows you to preview what the field of view will be for each focal length.
-I use it both off the camera in my hand to determine the best location for the camera and tripod, as well as on the tripod mounted camera to keep track of what moves in and out of the frame without removing film as I wait to make the exposure, i.e clouds.
+It covers lenses from 90 mm to 360 mm and allows you to preview what the field of view will be for each focal length.
+I use it both off the camera in my hand to determine the best location for the camera and tripod, as well as on the tripod-mounted camera to keep track of what moves in and out of the frame without removing the film as I wait to make the exposure, i.e clouds.
 The Multifocus Finder saves a lot of time.
 It allows me to preview what the subject looks like through the camera without having to spend the time to actually set up the camera.
-This device will save several minutes when setting up a large format camera.
+This device will save several minutes when setting up a large-format camera.

 Gear Common to both Setups

 I’ve been a longtime user of Bogen/Manfrotto tripods.
 I bought my first one, a Bogen 3040, in 1986.
 The 3040 was comprised of a 3046 tripod with a factory installed 3047 heavy-duty three way pan & tilt head.
 It is one solid tripod and I still have it.
 The center column of the 3046 braces to the legs.
 This tripod is more than sturdy enough for my vintage 8×10 camera.
 It’s rated to hold over 25 lbs., but the down side is that it weighs about 11.6 lbs.

 After a couple of years, I bought a Bogen 3021 tripod again.
 Tripods by Lester Bogen – currently a 3020 tripod with a 3047 3-way tilt head.